Water & Sewer Online Payments

 How does the Road Commission receive funding?

-The Road Commission receives revenues from the State of Michigan through Public Act 51 of 1951 which guides the State in the collection and disbursement of the fuel tax, vehicle registration, and vehicle weight taxes that are to be deposited in the Michigan Transportation Fund (MTF) The funds the Road Commission receives from the MTF are primarily utilized to maintain the county certified road system.
+The main and largest revenue source for the OCRC comes from the State of Michigan through Public Act 51 of 1951.
+Michigan PA 51 guides the State in the collection and disbursement of the fuel tax, vehicle registration, and vehicle weight taxes that are deposited in the Michigan Transportation Fund (MTF).

 How do I make a service request?

-Service requests can be made by calling our main office during normal business hours at (616) 842-5400 or the online service request form can be utilized.
+Service requests can be made by calling our main office during normal business hours, Monday-Friday from 7:30 a.m. to 4 p.m., at (616) 842-5400.
+You can also use the online service request form on our website.

 What do I do if my mailbox is damaged?